JaqiKal/task-master/README.md

 	- Design the application to handle user inputs gracefully, including validating inputs and providing helpful error messages to guide users.

 5.	*Learn and Apply New Skills*
-	- Use the project as an opportunity to learn more about Python programming, Google Sheets API, Cloud (PaaS) deployment, and other relevant technologies or programming concepts.
+	- Use the project as an opportunity to learn more about Python programming, Google Sheets API, and other relevant technologies or programming concepts.

 #### User's goal